Language:

 • Chambers Latin America has ranked her in TMT and Antitrust (leading practitioner) in Colombia

-• Legal 500 has recognized her as a leading practitioner in TMT and Antitrust in Colombia
+• Legal 500 has recognized her as a leading practitioner in Compliance, Antitrust and TMT in Colombia

 • LACCA has recognized her as leading individual for Compliance and Antitrust matters